sassoftware/quickstart-sas-viya-gcp/README.md

         DeploymentDataLocation: Enter the CGP bucket location of the SAS License zip file. ex. gs://<bucket name>/<path>/<filename>.zip

-- (Optional) File: templates/vms.jinja

-        machineType: This is set to minimum configuration for each VM.
-    For a complete list of machines available run:

-        gcloud compute machine-types list
+        AdminIngressAccess: CIDR address range for machines that can access the Bastian Host.

+        WebIngressAccess: CIDR address range for machines that can access the Viya HTTP(S) server.

-    - To deploy templates run the following command where STACK represents the name of your deployment:
+To deploy templates run the following command where STACK represents the name of your deployment:
-      NOTE: Your deployment name must be all lowercase.
+* NOTE: Your deployment name must be all lowercase.

         gcloud deployment-manager deployments create STACK --config <PATH to quickstart-sas-viya-gcp/templates>/sas-viya-config.yaml --automatic-rollback-on-error

 The deployment of Viya takes roughly 2 hours.
 You can check the progress by watching the logs in /var/log/sas/install on the ansible-controller machine.

-- To connect to your deployment, open a terminal with Google Cloud CLI.
+To connect to your deployment, open a terminal with Google Cloud CLI.

    - You will need access to the ssh private key that matches the public key you added to the sas-viya-config.yaml file.
    - To find the EXTERNAL_IP address of your ansible controller VM run: gcloud compute instances list
      Look for this instance where STACK is the name of your deployment:
      "STACK-ansible-controller"
    - To connect to your ansible controller VM run: ssh -i <PATH TO SSH PRIVATE KEY> sasinstall@<EXTERNAL_IP>
    - After the Quick Start has finished you can ssh to the services or controller machines by simply running "ssh services" or "ssh controller" from the STACK-ansible-controller machine.

-- To connect the Viya login page:
+To connect the Viya login page:
    - Login into GCP Console https://console.cloud.google.com/
    - Ensure that you are connected to the project associated with your deployment.
    - Using the Navagation Menu at the top left go to "Network services" and then "Load balancing".
    - From there click on the "advanced menu" link at the bottom of the list of Load balancer.
    - Click on the Address associated with your deployment in the STACK-forwarding-rules row.

- - To delete an existing deployment
+To delete an existing deployment
 - Run the following command where STACK represents the name of your deployment:

             gcloud deployment-manager deployments delete STACK

 - Remove service account from deployment.
 STACK represents the name of your deployment and PROJECT represents the name of the Google Project that you deployed into.
       NOTE: If you do not remove this service account then future